codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   max-width="60%"
   %}

-* For team Users: View and run for pipelines in projects with `shared` tags.
+* For team Users:
+   * Rule: View and run for pipelines in projects with `shared` tags.

  {% include image.html
   lightbox="true"